Compute

 3. If the value of Storage Driver is devicemapper, text logs cannot be collected.

-Figure 7 Creating a log policy
+Figure 7 Creating a log collection policy

 3. Logs cannot be reported, and "log's quota has full" is reported in the standard output log of the OTel component.